eslint/eslint/docs/src/user-guide/core-concepts.md

 ## What is ESLint?

 ESLint is a configurable JavaScript linter.
-It's like spell check and autocorrect for your JavaScript code.
+It helps you find and fix problems in your JavaScript code.
+Problems can be anything from potential runtime bugs, to not following best practices, to styling issues.
 It helps you write JavaScript in a consistent style and fix bugs in your code.

 ## Rules